 The four main classes of the first game are all more or less back, but tweaked to allow for more variety in how you use them.
 They are joined by a new psychic class, which gains powerful abilities through training in a special facility, rather than field experience.

-Enemies are broadly familiar, but many with nefarious twists that will surprise and delight returning fans; even the humble, grey-skinned sectoid is cause for concern now.
+Enemies are broadly familiar, but many with nefarious twists that will surprise and delight returning fans; even the humble, grey-skinned sectoid is cause for concern now with devastating psychic attacks.

 Operating out of the mobile Avenger forces some strategic twists, too.
 You’ll need to forge connections with regional resistance cells, gather resources, and respond to Advent threats as they emerge.
 Coincidentally, flying around in a jet and choosing where best to spend your time is very similar to Klei’s Invisible, Inc., a stunning tactical stealth game from 2015 that in turn owes much to Enemy Unknown.